 - Match the Pelosi Amendment MDB disclosure requirement.
 This provision requires U.S. Executive Directors at the MDBs to abstain or vote against any project with significant environmental impacts if an appropriate environmental assessment has not been conducted and made available to the public 120 days before a vote.
-Currently, the DFC does not have any public disclosure requirement, hindering opportunities for civil society and project affected communities to have a voice in the approval process.
+Currently, the DFC requires the disclosure of projects with heightened environmental or social risk 60 days before Board approval, hindering opportunities for civil society and project affected communities to have a voice in the approval process.
 The DFC routinely fails to provide adequate notice for public comment periods on policies.
 These shortcomings prevent the DFC from carrying out the effective stakeholder engagement necessary to achieving inclusive and equitable development and critical to providing full access to project benefits for marginalized groups, including persons with disabilities, gender and sexual minorities, Indigenous Peoples, and other local communities.

 - Commit to ending investments tied to fossil fuels.
 Under the Biden administration, the U.S. rejoined the Paris Climate Agreement, and President Biden issued a sweeping Climate Executive Order (EO) — both important steps in renewing the U.S.’s commitment to climate action.
 The DFC should cease support for new extractive/fossil fuel projects as part of a broader exclusion list in line with Section 102 (f) of Biden’s new climate EO.
 Moreover, the DFC should align its portfolio with the Paris Climate Agreement’s goals, including the 1.5-degree target, and prioritize support for renewable energy, energy efficiency, and low-carbon development.